kebugcheckex/too-busy/README.md

 # Too Busy

+> I am too busy to play games.
+But I still want to win.

 This repo holds the cheat tables for various games.
-Some of the cheats are created by me, others are downloaded from the Internet.
+Some tables are created by me,others are downloaded from the Internet.

+## Usage

+Open tables with [Cheat Engine](https://cheatengine.org/) and have fun.